digibib/koha-docker/README.md

 This project builds a [Docker](https://www.docker.com/) image containg an installation of the library system [Koha](http://koha-community.org/).

-If you don't want to build the Docker image yourself we automatically build and push new versions of the image to [Docker Hub Registry](https://registry.hub.docker.com/u/digibib/koha/) on every push to [this GitHub repository](https://github.com/digibib/koha-salt-docker).
+If you don't want to build the Docker image yourself we automatically build and push new versions of the image to [Docker Hub Registry](https://registry.hub.docker.com/u/digibib/koha/) from pushes to master branch on [this GitHub repository](https://github.com/digibib/koha-docker).
 New images are given tags that correspond to the git head revisions in the git repo.
 See the section [Using the Koha Docker image](#using-the-Koha-docker-image) for more information.

 The Docker image produced uses currently released [Debian packages of Koha](http://wiki.koha-community.org/wiki/Koha_on_Debian).